 Victoria Lambert, Pharm.D.,CACP

-William W. Backus Hospital, Norwich, CT
+William W. Backus Hospital

 In accordance with the Accreditation Council for Pharmacy Education (ACPE) Criteria for Quality and Interpretive Guidelines, The University of Connecticut School of Pharmacy requires that faculty disclose any relationship that the faculty may have with commercial entities whose products or services may be mentioned in the activity.